Intramolecular Forces

 Types of Intramolecular Forces

 1. Ionic Bond: It is due to the attraction between ions.
 Ions are formed when an atom loses or gains electrons.
-The ionic bond is formed between a metal and nonmetal, where the metal loses electrons, and the nonmetal gains them.
+The ionic bond is formed between a metal and a nonmetal, where the metal loses electrons, and the nonmetal gains them.

 Examples: Sodium chloride (NaCl), potassium iodide (KI), and magnesium oxide (MgO)

 2. Covalent Bond: It is due to sharing of electrons between two atoms.
 Atoms share their outermost or valence electrons to fulfill the octet rule and form bonds.
 Such a type of bonding occurs between two nonmetals.
-The covalent bond is the strongest of all intramolecular forces and the most common form of chemical bond in living organisms.
+The covalent bond is the strongest of all intramolecular forces and the most common chemical bond in living organisms.

 Examples: Water (H2O), carbon dioxide (CO2), and ammonia (NH3)

-Examples: Sodium (Na), Potassium (K), and Gold (Au)
+Examples: Sodium (Na), potassium (K), and gold (Au)

 References